jamalahmedmaaz/incrementalLearning/daily/src/main/java/Trick.md

     Recursion will return the max length but maintain dp index pair with count.

     after doing recursion, iterate and add the count of longest sub-qsequence.

+20. BINARY - SEARCH
+    done always think in terms of checking low mid and high. sometime you need to think about comparing mid with first index '0' or last index 'n-1'
+    Example: 153.
+Find Minimum in Rotated Sorted Array

+21.